nitinvwaran/dontpatronize/README.md

 A ```requirements.txt``` file has been added to setup a conda environment with. ```Python 3.8```, ```PyTorch==1.10``` with ```transformers==4.3.3``` are recommended.

+### Data

+Is available after filling out a form from the official [repo](https://github.com/Perez-AlmendrosC/dontpatronizeme).
+Place the data in the data/dontpatronizeme_v1.4/ directory.

 ### Training

 All training checkpoints end up in ```data/checkpoints```, predictions on dev data in ```data/errors```, and probabilities on dev data for blending in ```data/proba```.